Verse-by-Verse Study

 Do you acknowledge to God and His Son, that you want to be “rescued” from all darkness so that you can “share in the inheritance” God gives to children in “the kingdom of light” (Col 1:12,13).

 Do you acknowledge to God and His Son, that the Spirit will give you daily a “knowledge” of God’s “will.”
-But more that the Spirit will also impart to me “wisdom and understanding” (Col 1:9)
+But more, that the Spirit will also impart to me “wisdom and understanding” (Col 1:9)

 Do you acknowledge to God and His Son, that God can impart to you “love in” from “the Spirit” (Col 1:8).
+Love for all that is good, right, and lovely.

 Do you acknowledge to God and His Son, that you want to “truly understand God’s grace” in your life (Col 1:6)